 Because we value our readers’ thoughtful opinions, we encourage comment from all on any discussion point.
 Please do not be offended if comments are edited for clarity or questionable content.
 BallinEurope.com reserves the right to delete any and all material considered potentially offensive and/or off-topic comments.

-If you have any questions, comments, compliments, complaints or just want to drop a line, please feel free to write to Os Davis at email@example.com.
+If you have any questions, comments, compliments, complaints or just want to drop a line, please feel free to write to Emmet Ryan at firstname.lastname@example.org

 For the best information/resource on US online casinos, click the link.